aesirxio/mcms-app/README.md

 ## About

-AesirX MCMS is our Open Source MetaVerse CMS as a service solution
+AesirX MCMS is our Open Source MetaVerse MCMS as a service solution

 Find out more in [https://mcms.aesirx.io](https://mcms.aesirx.io)